 We are fortunate to have Eildon & District Kindergarten and Eildon Playgroup located on the school site, making drop off and pick up very convenient for our busy families.
 The Kindergarten will join the Foundation classes for cultural activities throughout the year.
 This is of great benefit for transition from Kindergarten to School.

-Our Community Reading Program sees parents and friends listening to our students read every single morning.
+Our Community Reading Program sees parents and friends listening to our students read every single morning during Term 1.
 Students' reading abilities are benchmarked regularly using running records.
-We have a fantastic stock of levelled readers that students work their way through.
-Our Catching onto Comprehension program provides a framework and learning activities that enable our students to develop strategies that refine their ability to understand what they read.
+We have a fantastic stock of leveled readers that students work their way through.
+Our CARS and STARS program provides a framework and learning activities that enable our students to develop strategies that refine their ability to understand what they read.

-Our staff believes that spelling is at the heart of literacy and our students are given ten new spelling words every week.
+Our staff believes that spelling is at the heart of literacy and our students are given ten new spelling words every week through the SMART spelling program.
 Their words are taken from a spelling scope and sequence and are at each student’s point of need.
 Students complete spelling activities using their words through the week and are tested on Fridays.
-This new initiative combined with our take home spelling lists has seen a dramatic improvement in our spelling scores.
+This new initiative combined with our take home spelling lists has seen an improvement in our spelling scores.

 In Mathematics, Eildon Primary School believes that students develop numeracy skills in a variety of different ways.
 All of our students have their own levelled Maths Mentals Text Book.
 Each day they complete one page which covers all aspects of the mathematics curriculum.
 Following this warm up activity, teachers deliver a differentiated focus lesson on a particular area of the curriculum that has been scheduled into term curriculum planners.
 Students then complete an activity to consolidate their understanding of the topic which includes an investigation, problem-solving exercises, open-ended maths activities, using concrete materials and/or ICT software programs.